akelman/ggpeps/README.md

 The pure gauge ansatz's all techincally contain a parameter for coupling to matter, but (a) it is manually set to zero, (b) other parts of the ansatz (e.g. the $\Gamma_{\text{in}}$) do not obey the symmetries required for including matter.

 ### Code Formatting
-Code is formatted using `black` with the default configuration.
+Code is formatted using `black` with the default configuration, except that the maximum allowed line length is 119.
-To format your code, run `python black .` from the main repository directory.
+To format your code, run `python black . --line-length 119` from the main repository directory.
 To set up your editor to automatically format your code (e.g. on save), see [Black Editor Integrations](https://black.readthedocs.io/en/stable/integrations/editors.html).
 Black is not listed in the package dependencies, and must be installed manually (`pip install black`).

 ### Tests